rtrvr.ai logo

 rtrvr.ai The $10 Billion Proof Point: Why Every Website Needs Its Own AI Agent

-Amazon's Rufus just proved embedded AI agents are worth $10B annually.
+Amazon's Rufus proved embedded agents are worth $10B annually.
 Google's WebMCP wants to intermediate your users.
 Here's why owning your agent is the only path forward.

 rtrvr.ai Team